Quick and Easy Blackened Red Fish

-Fresh or thawed out frozen red fish can be used, the choice is yours to make.
+This delicious but quick and easy blackened red fish recipe is another one of my favorite blackened fish recipes, along with blackened red snapper, tuna, and salmon.
+Fresh or frozen and thawed out red fish can be used, the choice is yours to make.
 I usually go the frozen route since I always have a hard time finding fresh red fish.

 Like any good cook, I recommend using a cast iron skillet for the best results.
 No worries if you don't have a cast iron skillet, any heavy bottom skillet or frying pan will do.
 While we're on the subject go out and buy yourself a good cast iron skillet if you don't already have one.

 Special Notes: Be sure to wipe your cast iron skillet (caution its very hot) clean before cooking you second round of red fish.
 Also,

-This recipe provided courtesy of http://www.soulfoodandsoutherncooking.com/
+This recipe provided courtesy of https://www.soulfoodandsoutherncooking.com/

-Other fish such pompano red snapper, salmon steaks or tilefish can be used as substitute for red fish in this recipe.
+Other fish such pompano red snapper, salmon steaks or tile fish can be used as substitute for red fish in this recipe.
 Enjoy this blackened red fish recipe!